Eligibility requirements for financial aid are:

-The American Academy of Art’s Application and Information Form.
+The American Academy of Art’s Financial Aid Application.

 Verification of a completed on-line Free Application for Federal Student Aid.

-A tax transcript from the IRS of the student’s parents’ most recent federal income tax return if a student is required to provide that data based on the federal rules as stated in the FAFSA on IRS data retrieval through FAFSA.
+A tax transcript from the IRS of the student’s parents’ federal income tax return from 2 years ago if a student is required to provide that data based on the federal rules as stated in the FAFSA or IRS data retrieval through FAFSA.

 A tax transcript can be obtained at www.irs.gov.

 The school will use the current Verification Guide issued by the Department of Education as the governing document for substantiation of information on students’ applications.
-Any required supporting documentation needs to be submitted to the Financial Services Office as soon as possible, within 2 weeks after notification.
+Any required supporting documentation needs to be submitted to the Financial Services Office as soon as possible.
 Brochures and pamphlets regarding student aid programs, including information on specific loan types and repayment conditions, are available in the Financial Services Office.